 Not only is a fast site the expectation of a user, it’s also the expectation of Google.
 Several sources indicate that page speed has a high correlation to SEO, and it’s now a common offering for professional SEO services.

 For this reason, it’s important to leverage tools to help increase the speed of pages and the assets loaded on them.
+This is especially true when implementing e-commerce software solutions as they tend to have a lot of heavy resources.

 What are performance optimizations?